boscoh/sassin/readme.md

 # Indented-SASS

+_This is a fork of [`RapydCSS`](https://bitbucket.org/pyjeon/rapydcss), with a modified API to work with projects like HAMLPY._

 Indented-SASS is a beautiful space-indented format designed to express CSS stylesheets.
-It is, in spirit and syntax, similar to the Javascript-based Stylus format.
-The difference is that indented-SASS can be compiled to CSS in the Python ecosystem.
+It is, in spirit and syntax, similar to  Stylus.
+The difference is that indented-SASS can be compiled to CSS entirely within the Python ecosystem.

-This is a fork of [`RapydCSS`](https://bitbucket.org/pyjeon/rapydcss), with a API that will work with projects like HAMLPY.

 ## What is indented-SASS?

 Okay this gets confusing: there is a Ruby program called SASS which used to compile an indented syntax for stylesheets into CSS.
 Let's call this the indented-SASS format.

-Indented-SASS used to be known as the SASS format, but SASS, the program, found that it was losing market share to LESS (another CSS extension format).
-So SASS decided to deprecate indented-SASS and introduced the SCSS format.
+Indented-SASS used to be known as the SASS format, but SASS, the program, found that it was losing market share to LESS, and thus, introduced the SCSS format, which has a curly braced syntax to appear more like LESS.
 This lead to the situation where SASS preferably compiles SCSS, and can also compile deprecated SASS, but would rather not do so.

 However, indented-SASS is a lovely format that fits well with other space-indented formats, such as YAML, HAML, and of course, Python.
 But it gets rather complicated if you want to use indented-SASS in Python.
 The good news is that there are a few Python SCSS libraries (PySCSS, libsass, SASS).
 The bad news is that none of these modules can actually compile the indented-SASS format, even though confusingly some of these libraries are called SASS.